brndnmtthws/optimal-buy-cbpro/README.md

 [![Build Status](https://travis-ci.org/brndnmtthws/optimal-buy-gdax.svg?branch=master)](https://travis-ci.org/brndnmtthws/optimal-buy-gdax) [![Maintainability](https://api.codeclimate.com/v1/badges/d3a104f8a9855313e799/maintainability)](https://codeclimate.com/github/brndnmtthws/optimal-buy-gdax/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/d3a104f8a9855313e799/test_coverage)](https://codeclimate.com/github/brndnmtthws/optimal-buy-gdax/test_coverage)

-Scheduled buying of BTC, ETH, and LTC from GDAX optimally!
+Scheduled buying of BTC, ETH, and LTC from Coinbase Pro optimally!
 Be your own index/hedge fund, and stop paying those greasy management fees.

 ![crypto](crypto.gif)

 # What is this?

-This is a Python script you can use to automatically buy Bitcoin, Ethereum, Litecoin, and more using the GDAX API.
+This is a Python script you can use to automatically buy Bitcoin, Ethereum, Litecoin, and more using the Coinbase Pro API.
 By default, it buys these 3 currencies, weighted by market cap (as reported by [coinmarketcap.com](https://coinmarketcap.com/)), using a form of [dollar cost averaging](https://www.bogleheads.org/wiki/Dollar_cost_averaging) according to